cyberytti/Table_calculator/README.md

 # GUI

-Gui version of this tool is available in this link↓↓ https://pastebin.com/UW4SugEw
+Gui version of this tool is available in this link» https://pastebin.com/UW4SugEw
 # $upport